 An award is presented in each of the categories below.
 Click on the award title to download the application requirements specific to each award.
 Submit your completed application to firstname.lastname@example.org.

 Given to a community garden that has shown significant impact on the health and vitality of its community in one of five areas: Nutrition and Wellness, Food Production, Children's Education, Job Training, and Celebrating Culture.
 Presented by the Osteopathic Heritage Foundation and the Bowden Family. $750 to further impact the community and garden project.

 Awarded to a neighborhood gardening project for beautification and /or food production. $500

 Awarded to a school or other organization that utilizes garden projects for educational purposes. $500

 Given to a community garden that is utilizing sustainable gardening practices including: community-building activities, sustainable garden design, utilization of green practices, and has proven sustainable over the long term.
-Presented by the American Community Gardening Association. $250
+Presented by Folsom & Pine Farm. $250

 Given to an outstanding youth gardener age 18 or younger.
 Presented by the Franklin Park Conservatory and Botanical Gardens Women’s Board. $250 to further winner’s education and interest in gardening or to make improvements in his/her community.